-New York AG Says Sacklers Transferred Millions From Pharma Accounts To Themselves
+New York AG Says Sacklers Transferred $1B From Pharma Accounts To Themselves

-New York state Attorney General Letitia James says the family that owns Purdue Pharma, maker of the opioid Oxycontin, used Swiss bank accounts to transfer one billion dollars from the company to themselves.
+New York state Attorney General Letitia James says the family that owns Purdue Pharma, maker of the opioid Oxycontin, used Swiss bank accounts to transfer $1 billion from the company to themselves.

 The allegation, which came in court documents filed late Friday, indicates that the Sackler family is trying to keep its wealth free from potential liability in other court cases involving Purdue Pharma's role in the opioid crisis.